 Pregnant women who undergo prenatal diagnosis do so for several reasons.
-As mentioned, a large purpose of the diagnosing process is to assess for congenital anomalies, which account for 20 to 25% of perinatal deaths.
-Pregnant women come to our office to undergo prenatal diagnosis for a variety of reasons, including:
+As mentioned, a major purpose of the diagnosing process is to assess for congenital anomalies, which account for 20 to 25% of perinatal deaths.
+A pregnant woman may come to our office to undergo prenatal diagnosis for a variety of reasons, including:

 How We Test and Evaluate an Unborn Fetus at NJPA

 Both 3D and 4D ultrasounds are used to diagnose structural aspects of a fetus while it still exists in the mother’s uterus, and they are a crucial part of diagnosing any issues with the fetus in the prenatal stages.
 Physicians use ultrasounds to routinely check the size, location, age, and number of fetuses in the womb, in addition to looking for present birth defects, the volume of amniotic fluid, and movement of the fetus.
 Ultrasounds can also detect breathing & heartbeats.
 During an ultrasound, a transducer and a handful of gel are used on the pregnant woman’s abdomen, which emits the image and audio of the fetus and its environment.

 Some tests, such as amniocentesis and chorionic villi sampling (CVS), are invasive.
 At our offices in NJ, however, we also offer our patients NIPT – a simple blood test that is non-invasive to both you and your baby.
 NIPT, or non-invasive prenatal testing, can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
 With a higher success rate and lower false positive rate than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.